At the beginning of the year we provided you with not only the Top 18 Party Cities In Europe, but we also listed the Top 21 Party Cities In The USA.

 The capital city of Canada may be smaller than the other major cities on this list, but this town knows how to party just as hard.
 From live music to electronic dance clubs that are open until the wee hours of the morning, Ottawa has some of the best partying spots, all within a few blocks of each other.
 It is an easy city to get around at night and the close proximity to practically everything makes bar hopping a breeze.
 Best of all, when the bars close at 2am in Ottawa the party doesn’t have to end.
 Just a short jaunt across the river is Quebec, where the bars are open until 3am.

 The jewel of Quebec is without a doubt its capital city, Quebec City, or Quebec as the locals refer to it.
 Over looking the St. Lawrence River, this Old World European styled city is much more than meets the eye.
 It is also an incredible party town.
-From bars and lounges in the Old Town to the clubs and bar scene downtown and the St-Jean-Baptiste and nouveau St Roch neighbourhoods, there is a little something for everyone’s tastes.
+For the best nightlife head on over to Grande-Allée Street or Boulevard Laurier.

 #7 Sudbury, Ontario